-Please contact me using your MCC email address.
-I am at my computer between 8:30 and 9:30 Monday and Wednesday mornings, as well as many other times.
-Unless I am teaching class or in a meeting, I tend to check emails routinely throughout the day.
-However, please give me up to 24 hours to respond to you on weekdays.
-On many weekends I am unavailable.
+Communication response time: In most cases, I check my email regularly between 8am and 3pm on weekdays (M-F).
+However, please give me up to 24 hours to respond to your messages on weekdays.
 I will respond to messages sent on the weekends as quickly as possible, but messages sent after 3pm on Friday may not be answered until the next Monday morning.
+Please always feel free to chat with me before and after class.